 - The CQC monitor, inspect and regulate services to make sure they meet fundamental standards of quality and safety.
-Whatever they find gets published including performance ratings to help people choose care. - Appointed 3 new Chief Inspectors in the change of structure.
+Whatever they find gets published including performance ratings to help people choose care. - They have appointed 3 new Chief Inspectors in the change of structure.
 There is a clear sense of purpose now with the new operating model.
-The main purposes are the services that provide care. - Greater use of data and evidence, the CQC do work on hospital admissions, information is given from the people who use the service. - Information is published on the web site, which tells us if a particular service is compliant or not. - Specialist advisors are being used, most recently at Kings Mill Hospital.
+The main purposes are the services that provide care. - They have access to greater use of data and evidence, the CQC do work on hospital admissions, and information is given from the people who use the service. - Information is published on the web site, which tells us if a particular service is compliant or not. - Specialist advisors are being used most recently at Kings Mill Hospital.
 A team of 60 people who are experts in different fields are carrying out work there. - There are 5 top priorities for the Chief Inspector, these are:- - 1.
 Develop changes to how we monitor, inspect and regulate adult social care services. - 2.
 Develop a ratings system for adult social care services. - 3.
 Develop an approach to monitoring the finances of some adult social care providers. - 4.
-Support staff to deliver - Build confidence in CQC. - Waive 1 inspections have just started on 1st April this year, provides agreed to be individual ratings to go on the website.
-1st October 2014 Adult Social Care services receive their ratings.
-All services by next year will have a rating that is registered with the CQC.
+Support staff to deliver - 5.
+Build confidence in CQC. - Wave 1 inspections started on 1st April this year and provide individual ratings which go on the website.
+Adult Social Care services will receive their ratings by 1st October 2014.
+By next year all registered services will have received their ratings.
 The ratings are there to support people's choice of service and drive improvement. - Confidence has improved in the CQC since the new Chief Executive and the proposed changes were introduced.

-Adult Social Care vision is 'The Mum Test'.
-Is it good enough for my mum.
-Emphasising people to push for decent quality of life.
-Adult Social Care is for whole life, require care and treatment throughout life.
+• The vision for adult social care is 'The Mum Test' i.e. "Is it good enough for my mum?"
+The emphasis is on pushing for decent quality of life.